reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

 There is no direct equivalent for `static getDerivedStateFromError` in function Components yet.
-If you'd like to avoid creating class components, write a single `ErrorBoundary` Component like above and use it throughout your app.
+If you'd like to avoid creating class Components, write a single `ErrorBoundary` Component like above and use it throughout your app.
 Alternatively, use the [`react-error-boundary`](https://github.com/bvaughn/react-error-boundary) package which does that.

 </Note>